 8. Do you support a deposit return system?

 A cost-effective Deposit Return System (DRS) is one initiative that as part of a broader holistic approach could help to improve recycling and reduce waste.
-We are trialling in-store recycling machines for plastic bottles in the UK where customers are rewarded with money back for returning their plastic bottles.
+We trialled in-store recycling machines for plastic bottles in the UK where customers were rewarded with money back for returning their plastic bottles.
 More information can be found here.

 9. How can I tell if my packaging can be recycled at home?